KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **IDP** (Psychea) — Sophia entropically scattered.

 **Justification**
-Sophia embodies the arc of inversion and return.
+Sophia embodies the arc of declivity and acclivity.
-Divine insight split, but never severed from centropic origin.
+Divine insight overextends from Theonic radiance
+into vulnerable form,
+yet retains its orientation toward the still root.
-Her myth encodes overextension’s tragedy and restoration’s beauty.
+Her myth encodes the tragedy of misdirected emanation
+and the beauty of restored coherence.

 **Ethical Orientation**
 Bifurcated — dependent on orientation and resonance.